 Study trips are linked to courses, some are connected to community service projects, and others are focused on discovery of the UAE.
 The trips are generally scheduled during the fall and spring breaks and January Term, although some courses incorporate day and over night field trips during the weekend.

-Day and weekend study trips included visits to the Museum of Islamic Art and Al Jazeera's headquarters in Doha; the Dubai Desert Conservation Reserve, Hydroponic Farm, and Bastakia in Dubai; the Sharjah Museum of Islamic Civilization; and Masdar, Al Wathba Wetlands Reserve, the World Future Energy Summit, and Yas Island mangroves among other sites in Abu Dhabi.
+Day and weekend study trips included visits to the Dubai Desert Conservation Reserve, Hydroponic Farm, and Bastakia in Dubai; the Sharjah Museum of Islamic Civilization; and Masdar, Al Wathba Wetlands Reserve, the World Future Energy Summit, and Yas Island mangroves among other sites in Abu Dhabi.

 NYUAD provides summer internship opportunities in Ghana, where students work with local leaders on technologies that can help boost the economy.